 As of August 2020, we have 16 homes for sale via our New England Heritage Homes (NEHH) project.
 These homes are slated to be sold by the end of 2020.
 There are income and other eligibility restrictions that potential buyers have to meet to qualify to purchase one of our homes.
 Most affordable homes developed by CSNDC (and other community development corporations) are sold to people earning between 80% to 100% of the area median income (AMI).
 CSNDC markets and sells its homes it develops via the City of Boston’s HOME Center process.
 As there are often many more eligible buyers than affordable homes available for sale, eligible home buying applicants are typically selected via a lottery that is administered by the City of Boston.

-If you are interested in purchasing an affordable home supported with City of Boston funding, click here for the Boston Home Center for more information about the home buying process.
+Visit the Boston Home Center for more information about the home buying process.